 This shocking news is a very good report of how most public hospitals in Portugal work, with more or less seriousness.
 It is very frightening to know that a patient who goes to a Portuguese hospital in search of help actually runs the risk of leaving in a worse state of health than when he/she entered, or even of suffering a very common “accidental” death, for which there is never a responsible or culpable party, and also because many Portuguese doctors believe they are above reproach.

 Another frightening conclusion that we can draw from this is that the forces of evil and mediocrity are always in great majority in Portugal, and for this reason they shamefully triumph over the good and righteous people.
-These two doctors of great integrity, and for me enormous heroes, are definitely all alone, Portugal does not deserve them, nor do they deserve to be treated like this by this scum, who are only concerned with hiding the crimes of gross malpractice that they commit, probably every day in which they performed.
+These two doctors of great integrity, and for me enormous heroes, are definitely all alone, Portugal does not deserve them, nor do they deserve to be treated like this by this scum, who are only concerned with hiding the crimes of gross malpractice that they commit, probably every day that they perform.

 Most likely and most certainly, this young lady of great integrity will suffer devastating reprisals in her professional life.
 I really wish and sincerely hope that this will not be the case, but this is Portugal we are talking about.